T-M-P-0/SoftwareDeployment/Lab1/README.md

 **`sku`**:

 Stock Keeping Unit (SKU) describes the product we choose for our resource.
-For storage accounts we can choose among for options for data protection
+For storage accounts we can choose among four options for data protection

 * We choose the cheapest option
   * Locally redundant storage (LRS)